 Pesticides from farming are responsible for the majority of acute chemical risks to freshwater life.
 The impact of chemical pollution on freshwaters is significantly increased close to agricultural land, sewage treatment works and urban areas where there is run-off of pollutants into rivers.
-An assessment of 4,000 monitroing sites across Europe indicated that pesticides from agricultural run-off posed the most acute chemical risk to freshwater life.
-However, other chemicals were found to occur at potentially damaging concentrations, including the banned biocide tributyltin (an antifouling agent that is leached from ship’s hulls), brominated diphenyl ethers (which is used as a flame retardant in consumer goods) and polycyclic aromatic hydrocarbons (which are released from fossil fuels) (Freshwaterblog 2014).
+Pesticides from agricultural run-off pose particularly acute chemical risks to freshwater life.
+However, other chemicals have been found to occur at potentially damaging concentrations, including the banned biocide tributyltin (an antifouling agent that is leached from ship’s hulls), brominated diphenyl ethers (which is used as a flame retardant in consumer goods) and polycyclic aromatic hydrocarbons (which are released from fossil fuels) (Freshwater Blog 2014).

-Investigations on the River Mulde from the Elbe catchment provide evidence on possible drivers of mutagenicity - where chemicals interact with our genes, resulting in harmful mutations, potentially causing cancer and damaging our offspring – and of its effects on wild populations of freshwater shrimps (Gammarus pulex).
-In short, chemical pollution on the river with compounds that probably stem from dye production, is causing mutations in aquatic organisms, causing significant stress to the ecosystem health and status (Freshwaterblog 2017b).
+Investigations on the River Mulde from the Elbe catchment in Germany provide evidence on possible drivers of mutagenicity – where chemicals interact with our genes, resulting in harmful mutations, potentially causing cancer and damaging our offspring – and of its effects on wild populations of freshwater shrimps (Gammarus pulex).
+Chemical pollution in the River Mulde – largely stemming from dye production works – causes mutations in aquatic organisms and significant stress to the ecosystem’s health and status (Freshwater Blog 2017b).

 The breakdown of organic pollutants such as sewage and farm run-off uses oxygen, meaning that polluted waterways often suffer severe drops in dissolved oxygen levels.
 Polluted rivers with low oxygen levels are more susceptible to the harmful effects of climate change.
-Studies show that two common mayfly species are less able to tolerate rising water temperatures in polluted rivers with low oxygen levels (Freshwaterblog 2016a).
+Laboratory and UK field studies show that two common mayfly species are less able to tolerate rising water temperatures in polluted rivers with low oxygen levels (Freshwater Blog 2016a).

-Changes in water levels - whether caused by low rainfall, human water abstraction, or a mixture of both - and salinity have significant effects on the lake ecosystems, nutrient dynamics, nutrient concentrations and water quality.
-Increased lake salinity often “markedly alter the community composition of phytoplankton, zooplankton, macrophytes and fish and often lead to a decrease in the biomass and diversity of each of these organism groups” (Freshwaterblog 2015).
+Changes in water levels – whether caused by low rainfall, human water abstraction, or a mixture of both – and salinity have significant effects on lake ecosystems, nutrient dynamics, nutrient concentrations and water quality.
+Increased lake salinity often markedly alter the community composition of phytoplankton, zooplankton, macrophytes and fish and lead to a decrease in the biomass and diversity of each of these organism groups (Freshwater Blog 2015).

-The populations of both land-locked and migratory Atlantic salmon in the Norwegian river Otra were severely impacted by acidification due to acid rain and industrial and municipal pollution in the latter half of the 20th century (Freshwaterblog 2016c).
+The populations of both land-locked and migratory (anadromous, moving between rivers and the sea) salmon in the Norwegian river Otra were severly impacted by acidification due to acid rain and industrial and municipal pollution in the latter half of the 20th century (Freshwater Blog 2016c).

 Nõges P., Argillier C., Borja Á., Garmendia J.M., Hanganu J., Kodeš V., Pletterbauer F., Sagouis A. & S. Birk (2016).
 Quantified biotic and abiotic responses to multiple stress in freshwater, marine and ground waters.
 Science of the Total Environment, 540: 43-52.
 DOI: 10.1016/j.scitotenv.2015.06.045 (Read abstract)